Slamy/Yaumataca/doc/adding_gamepads.md

 ## Mapping the buttons of the gamepad

 What to do with that data?
 Let's use `hid_impact.cpp` as an example.
-Every entry in the `Report` structure marks a set of bits, giving a name to them which we can use later on for parsing.
+Every line in the `Report` structure marks a set of bits, giving a name to them which we can later use for parsing.

 ```c++
 struct __attribute__((packed)) Report {